api-platform/docs/tutorial/api.md

 easy to create simple APIs while giving you the ability to do create complex features with style.
 To discover the basics, we will create an API to manage a bookshop.

-In only 4 steps, we will create a fully featured API relying on industry leading open standards:
+In a few minutes, we will create a fully featured API relying on industry leading open standards:

 1. Install API Platform
-2. Handcraft the data model as *Plain Old PHP Objects*
+2. Handcraft the API data model as *Plain Old PHP Objects*, it will be automatically exposed
-3. Map those classes with the database
-4. Add some validation rules

 API Platform will use the data model to expose a read/write web API having a ton of built-in features: